Frequently Asked Questions

 Most of our courses feature the this Lego robotics platform because of the spatial thinking development that it offers, that is lacking on in most other screen-based coding platforms.

 This high-level language gives students a taste text-based coding, but without many of the complexities that come with other languages such as declarations.
 It also happens to be the language of choice for most corporations for data analytics.
 Coincidence?
 We think not.
 Corporations value Python for the same reason we do - its simplicity.

-Microsoft created this development environment and made it free for everyone!
+Google created this development environment and made it free for everyone!
 We would like our students to be able to take what they have learnt in our classes and run with the concepts on their own.
 Using a open platform breaks down barriers and allows students to apply coding to their own lives.